 First things first, find out what keywords your competitors rank for.
 This will help you determine what words you want your potential customers to search for to find you.
-The best way to do this is by using a keyword research tool, such as Google Keyword Planner or SEO Chat.

 Once you have listed the keywords you want to rank for, you can work them into your website’s content, including page titles, product descriptions, images and more.

 Customer intelligence can help with keyword research as well.
 Try listing at least five main areas that your customers care about and that are closely linked to your products before brainstorming around these to come up with ideas of search terms that your customers might commonly use.

 Taking inspiration from social media hashtags related to your products, visiting product forums and taking a sneaky look at the titles, meta titles and image alt-text used on competitors sites will also help you build a picture of the most likely words and phrases entered into search engines to track down your product range.